 This world also offers many things, including peace, but it can never satisfy us.
 It brings a temporary feeling of safety and security wrapping all the things we think we want in a beautiful, enticing package.
 And when we give into the tactics of this world and the lies of the enemy, our hearts can become distant toward God.

-So then, with all that we face, this is why guarding our hearts is so important.
+So then, with all is faced, this is why guarding your heart is so important.

 How Do We Guard Our Hearts?